What Are Routine House Maintenance Costs And How Do I Budget For Them?

 Now let’s take a look at a few of the top strategies for saving for home maintenance costs you can employ now that you have a better idea of what things cost.

 Purchasing a home warranty – or better yet, having the seller buy you one – can help cover some of the costs when things break down.
-Also, be sure you understand what is and isn't covered.
+Also, be sure you understand what is and isn't covered when it comes to home warranty costs.

 Put a Little Bit Aside Each Paycheck